JuliaAttic/QuDirac.jl/docs/func_op_def.md

 ```

 I can easily generate a representation for this function by using `@rep_op` and
-calling `h` on the right-hand side Ket:
+calling `h` on the right-hand side:

 ```julia
 julia> @rep_op " H | n > = h * | n > " 0:1